xadam1/GrepoBotConfig/README.md

 ===================[ Beta v2.1.3.3 ]====================
 + Release Date: 3.11.2021

+Bug Fixes:
-* Button for resizing now does NOT show when bot is fullscreen
+- Button for resizing now does NOT show when bot is fullscreen
 ===================================================